 Daly, M.C., Chorowicz, J. and Fairhead, J.D., 1989, Rift basin evolution in Africa: the influence of reactivated steep basement shear zones.
 In: Cooper, M.A. and Williams, G.D. (eds.), Inversion Tectonics.
 Geological Society of London, Special Publications 44, p.
 309-334.

 Garwin, S., Hall, R and Watanabe, Y., 2005, Tectonic Setting, Geology, and Gold and Copper Mineralization in Cenozoic Magmatic Arcs of Southeast Asia and the West Pacific.
 In: Hedenquist, J., Goldfarb, R. and Thompson, J. (eds.), Economic Geology 100th Anniversary Volume, Society of Economic Geologists, p.
 891-930.

 Grauch V.J.S., Rodriguez B.D., Bankey V., and Wooden J.L., 2003, Geophysical and isotopic constraints on crustal structure related to mineral trends in north-central Nevada and implications for tectonic history.
 Economic Geology 98-2, p.
 269-286.

-This article has also been published on LinkedIn.
+A previous version of this article has been published on LinkedIn.